young, 5 mm

 rocky spur (see

 photo).
+Laying may occur primarily at night.
 As the eggs develop, the egg mass fades to a pale pink and

 may become worn and tattered-looking.
 Defensive